lsparrish/retro-language/doc/The_Ngaro_Virtual_Machine.rst

 On startup, Ngaro will load an *image file*.
 This is a flat, linear array of signed integer values.
 On disk, images are stored in little endian format, but the VM may convert them to big endian internally.

+If an implementation uses big endian internally, this must be reported via the queries I/O port.

 The first value loaded is mapped to address zero, and subsequent values are loaded to sequential addresses in the Ngaro memory space.